User-zwj/Polynomial-Chaos-Expansion-Examples/README.md

 Later I will change all the notebooks to '.py' format.

-(A test if other people can merge changes without pull request)
+(A test if other people can merge changes without pull request) - Allow merge commits

+(Trial 2) - Restrict editing to collaborators only